JuliaDynamics/DynamicalSystems.jl/docs/src/contents.md

 # Contents

-The _module_ `DynamicalSystems` re-exports all following packages.
+When you do `using DynamicalSystems` in your Julia session, the module re-exports and brings into scope all packages listed in this session.
 Of course, you could be using these packages directly instead of adding `DynamicalSystems`.
-However, doing `using DynamicalSystems` provides the environment all these packages were designed to work together in.
+However, doing `using DynamicalSystems` provides the environment all these packages were designed to work together in, and so we recommend to simply install `DynamicalSystems` and use that.

+Re-exported packages:

 **Core**
 - [`StateSpaceSets`](@ref)